kaaproject/kaa/doc/Administration-guide/System-Configuration/General-configuration/index.md

 <br> Time to sleep in milliseconds between searches for work.
 * *zk_ignore_errors*
 <br> Default: _true_
-<br> Specifies if need to throw runtime exception during registration control zookeeper node.
+<br> Specifies if need to throw runtime exception during registration control Zookeeper node.
 * *loadmgmt_min_diff*
 <br> Default: _10000_
 <br> Minimum difference between amount of endpoints that need to be present in order to trigger rebalancing.